j2-barnaby/SES-Joby-barnaby/worksheet 6/README.md

 ### Result

-Five arithmetic questions appear in the serial terminal.
+What was supposed to happen: Five arithmetic questions appear in the serial terminal.
 The user types each answer and receives a correct/wrong response.
 A final score is printed.

-> **Screenshot — Credit Exercise 1:**
->
-> <!-- Insert screenshot of terminal showing questions being asked, answers typed, and final score -->
+What did happen: As the same as before with the pass task, the files compiled and flashed correctly but when running the mincom terminal to see the results nothing showed up just a blank mincom screen.

 ---